 Here are two examples of what you can do with this technique:

-If you don’t have the time to work through this tutorial now, you can download this PowerPoint game template and tweak it to meet your needs.
-Simpy click here to download the finished memory game PowerPoint template.
+If you don’t have the time to work through this tutorial now, you can download the completed memory game template here.

 This first part to creating a PowerPoint game is fairly easy.
 Just create a bunch of rectangles on the slide.
 Do this by first going to Insert -> Shapes, then select and draw the rectangle.